RaviTambade/TFLdotNET/Solutions/loanprocessing.md

 Bank Loan Processing — Problem Statement (C# / Object-Oriented)

-Below is a ready-to-use, self-contained problem statement you can give to students or use as a project spec.
+Self-contained problem statement you can give to students or use as a project spec.
 It emphasizes object-oriented design (encapsulation, inheritance, polymorphism, interfaces), clear use cases, sample data, acceptance tests, and extension (bonus) tasks.

 ---